Digital Workplace Services

 • Interactive learning for collaboration: Foster peer-to-peer and instructor-led interactions in smart classrooms

-• Share best practices and simulate real-world scenarios in a safe environment
+• Simulation environments with virtualization: Share best practices and simulate real-world scenarios in a safe environment

 H3 – AI-first approach to learning

-• Interactive learning with a personalized generative AI assistant: Choose from Socratic, adaptive, storytelling, active recall, or explanatory approaches to match your learning style
+• Generative AI for customized learning modalities: A generative AI tutor offers Socratic, adaptive, storytelling, active recall, or explanatory learning approaches to help with learner style

 View more